Custom Surfboards

 Key Features

-A diminutive take on a wide-point-forward, pintail egg.
-Softly rolled entry, with a slight single concave through the fin.
+• Softly rolled entry with slight single concave through the fin

 Paul's Note